 Payment flexibility for your funeral plan

 Most prepaid funeral plans will provide some flexibility in how to pay for your funeral.
-This will usually include paying in full up front, paying in instalments, or paying monthly across a set period of time.
+This will usually include paying in full up front, paying in installments, or paying monthly across a set period of time.
 This ensures that funeral plans are accessible to many different budgets and incomes, and aren’t solely limited to those with large sums of money in their savings.

-• Single payment option – you can make a one-off single payment
+- Single payment option – you can make a one-off single payment

 What are the cons of prepaid funeral plans?

-Although the benefits of prepaid funeral plans far outweigh the disadvantages, there are certain considerations to keep in mind before taking out a funeral plan…
+Although the benefits of prepaid funeral plans far outweigh the disadvantages, there are certain considerations to keep in mind before taking out a funeral plan.

 Not every plan is the same

-Whilst the UK is fortunate enough to have an abundance of choice with regards to the different funeral plans on offer, it’s important to note that some plans are far more restrictive than others.
-Whilst the Independent Way plan allows full flexibility with regards to the type of funeral you want, other plans will require you to choose a package.
+Whilst the UK is fortunate enough to have an abundance of choice with regards to the different funeral plans on offer, it’s important to note that some plans are more restrictive than others.
+Whilst the Independent Way plan allows full flexibility with regards to the type of funeral you want, other plans will require you to choose a set package.
 This may limit the choices available to you for your funeral, or specify the funeral director you must use.
 For anyone who wants the flexibility and freedom to create a bespoke funeral of their choice, certain funeral plans will not allow you to do this.

 Not every cost is included in a funeral plan

-Funeral director’s services include; the professional services of the funeral director, arranging a cremation or burial, conveyance from the place of death, taking care of the deceased, preparations and viewings, funeral vehicles, the coffin or casket.
+Funeral director’s services include; the professional services of the funeral director, arranging a cremation or burial, conveyance from the place of death, taking care of the deceased, preparations and viewings, funeral vehicles, the coffin or casket

-Third party costs include; the crematorium fee, the burial plot, medical certificates, minister or officiant fees, an organist or live musician, the Order of Service, newspaper or online announcements.
+Third party costs include; the crematorium fee, the burial plot, medical certificates, minister or officiant fees, an organist or live musician, the Order of Service, newspaper or online announcements

 If you move away, or abroad, your plan may not cover you